Trailblazer

 Dr. Martin stands in a campus's hallway

-Under Dr. Martin's leadership, MATC was the first college in Wisconsin and on of only a small number nationwide to join the Second Chance Pell program, which helps incarcerated individuals access college education.
+Under Dr. Martin's leadership, MATC was the first college in Wisconsin and one of only a small number nationwide to join the Second Chance Pell program, which helps incarcerated individuals access college education.
 Other initiatives she launched include MATC Drive and the AI Hurvis/PEAK Transportation Center, which expand access to automotive and transportation programs for students in underserved areas; the Ellen & Joe Checota MATC Scholarship Program, which funds full scholarships for students in short-term training programs; and major gifts from United Health Foundation and Froedtert Hospital to help healthcare students.

 Dr. Martin also led MATC to adapt the nationally recognized Guided Pathways framework, which required a major restructuring of the college to improve student success and retention.
 To build on that foundation, Dr. Martin helped create the first cohort to join the Moon Shot for Equity, which strives to eliminate equity gaps by 2030.
 She also was a charter member of the M3 (pronounced M-cubed) partnership with UWM and Milwaukee Public Schools, which strengthens pathways and student engagement across the entities.
 She also oversaw the development of the Westown Green student apartments, which address housing insecurity and offer students a residential experience near the Downtown Milwaukee Campus; the Student Resource Center; and food pantries at all four campuses and the MATC Education Center at Walker's Square.